 The Basics of an Auto Loan

-The Documents You Will Need for Personal Loans and Auto Loans
+The Documents You Will Need for Most Personal and Auto Loans

-Because personal loans and car loans have similar requirements, the documents you will need when applying for them are the same.
-Here is what you will need to have to apply for one of these loans:
+Because personal and car loans have similar requirements, the documents you will need when applying for them are the same.
+Here is what you will need to apply for car funding:

 A Government-Issued Photo ID